-Many students aspire to make their career in the healthcare sector, but are not able to do so due to lack of proper guidance.
+Many students aspire to make their career in the healthcare sector but are not able to do so due to lack of proper guidance.
 Becoming a CNA is a great way to kick-start your career within a short span of time.
-For this, you must join CNA classes in District of Columbia which are administered and regulated by the District of Columbia board of nursing.
+For this, you must join CNA classes in DC which are administered and regulated by the District of Columbia board of nursing.
 The completion of this program makes you eligible for taking CNA certification exam, and its clearance gets you listed in the nurse aide registry.

 The pre-requisites for getting admission in the CNA course includes:

-Length of CNA training program is 4-6 weeks.
-This includes 45 hours of clinical training, 30 hours of laboratory training and 45 hours of clinical practicum.
-After this training program, a CNA certification exam is to be passed.
-You are required to score 75% or higher marks, in order to qualify the exam.
+Length of CNA programs in DC is 4-6 weeks.
+This includes 45 hours of the clinical program, 30 hours of laboratory program and 45 hours of clinical practicum.
+After this program, a CNA certification exam is to be passed.
+You are required to score 75% or higher marks, in order to qualify for the exam.

-The cost of training ranges from $400 to $1000 depending on the institute.
-You can get reimbursement of the course fees, if you are hired by the Medicare/Medicaid certified nursing facility within one year of completion of the training.
+The cost of the program ranges from $400 to $1000 depending on the institute.
+You can get reimbursement of the course fees if you are hired by the Medicare/Medicaid certified nursing facility within one year of completion of the program.

 Every nurse aide institute has its own coursework.
-However, the major topics covered in the training are:
+However, the major topics covered in the program are:

 The practical classes are supervised by the RNs or LPNs and conducted in the real work settings (hospitals, clinics or nursing homes).